-If you’re looking for a Canadian bank that offers a good interest rate, then you need to check out EQ Bank who’s one of the most popular digital banks in Canada Right now, their interest rate is a respectable 2.45% interest* rate on their EQ Bank Savings Plus Account and easily makes it one of the best high interest savings accounts in Canada.
-In case you didn’t know, chequing and savings accounts at the big 5 banks typically pay next to no interest which is why you should always have an online bank account.
+If you’re looking for a Canadian bank that offers a good interest rate, then you need to check out EQ Bank who’s one of the most popular digital banks in Canada Right now, their interest rate is a respectable 2.00% interest* rate on their EQ Bank Savings Plus Account and easily makes it one of the best high interest savings accounts in Canada.
+Admittedly, that’s not the highest rate available out there, but EQ Bank has been consistent with their rates ever since they came to the market.

 The safety of your money is always important, but so is the customer service experience.EQ Bank is focused on providing a better banking solution that will help Canadians reach their savings goals faster.
 Here’s my EQ bank review of their Savings Plus Account.